+Probe him for facts, he thought, find out who sent him.
+Obviously, someone with close access to the house was watching him in preparation for this heist.
+The list of suspects was short: Leon and Missus Malcolm.
+No one else had been within the confines of his study for several months as he preferred to lead a private home life.
 Could it be the poor jilted butler?
 Or was it the selfish wife?
 What reason could she have to rob him?
 She already had unfettered access to his fortune, and he bent to her every wish.
 Had she taken a low-class lover who sought to run away with his cash reserves?
 That wretched woman.
 It was bad enough she was restricting him from the hip surgery he so badly wanted but—that was it!
 She was keeping him from spending the money because she planned to have him murdered and take all the money for herself.
 It made sense.
 Why allow him to spend tens of thousands of dollars if he’d soon be dead.
 It would be wasteful!

 A soft tickle across the back of his knuckle interrupted his line of thought and sent a chain reaction up his arm all the way to the back of his neck; the tiny hairs rose to attention, one by one, like a reverse-domino demolition.
 Mister Malcolm instinctively slapped his left hand with his right seeking to brush off whoever had made contact.
-Expecting to find the skeletal hand of Cecil or an accomplice, he was less surprised to find two black ants squashed within his palm.
+Expecting to find the skeletal hand of Cecil, he was less surprised to find two black ants squashed within his palm.

 “Pesky little creatures.
 Did you know they’re attracted to water?
 Like moths to a flame.”
 Cecil noted, “Now, if you would please open your safe, please?”
-Cecil

 “My safe?
-Open my safe for you?” scoffed Mister Malcolm, “I’m sorry, but I have several theories as to why you are actually here, and every which one of them is telling me to keep that safe closed.”
+Open my safe for you?” scoffed Mister Malcolm, “I’m sorry, but I have several theories as to why you are actually here, and every one of them is telling me to keep that safe closed.”